starburstdata/dbt-trino/CONTRIBUTING.md

 #### `tox`

 [`tox`](https://tox.readthedocs.io/en/latest/) takes care of managing virtualenvs and install dependencies in order to run tests.
-You can also run tests in parallel, for example, you can run unit tests for Python 3.9, Python 3.10, and Python 3.11 checks in parallel with `tox -p`.
+You can also run tests in parallel, for example, you can run unit tests for Python 3.9, 3.10, 3.11, 3.12, and 3.13 checks in parallel with `tox -p`.
 Also, you can run unit tests for specific python versions with `tox -e py39`.
 The configuration for these tests in located in `tox.ini`.

 #### `pytest`